jsreport/docs/docs/asp-net-mvc.md

 ##Basics

-If you prefer to construct your reports rather using ASP.NET MVC engines like Razor you can benefit from `jsreport.MVC` nuget package.
+If you prefer to construct your reports using ASP.NET MVC engines like Razor you can benefit from `jsreport.MVC` nuget package.
 This package provides a filter capable of transforming view output into any format jsreport supports.
 You can for example easily transform MVC view into pdf or excel.
 The idea is to use views as html generator and jsreport server as transformer to the desired output.
-Keep in mind that this can be very simple to use however you will loose some of the jsreport features like end user customizations.

 ##Get Started
 To get started you need to install `jsreport.MVC` package into your `asp.net mvc` project first.